maso-soup/maso-soup.github.io/README.md

 Culturally, artistically, and utility-wise NFTs are used much the same way as other blockchain ecosystems.
 They allow users to create, buy, sell, and collect digital art and collectibles.
 NFT use cases will continue to expands into gaming, authorization systems, and many, many other utilitarian cases.

-However, there is one huge difference compare to some others: on Cardano NFTs (just like fungible tokens mentioned earlier) are native to the base Cardano ledger, giving them largely the same security guarantees as Cardano’s native token Ada itself.
+However, there is one huge difference compare to some others: on Cardano NFTs (just like fungible tokens mentioned earlier) are native to the base Cardano ledger, giving them largely the same security guarantees as Cardano’s native token ada itself.

 This is in contrast to many other blockchains which accomplish these token technologies with the use of complicated smart contracts instead, which also reduces security guarantees.